Teelirium/main-emoji/README.md

 ![:main:](https://cdn.discordapp.com/attachments/797106170082099281/1065892911088140338/emoji.png)

-Adds a hover tooltip for every instance of the word "main"
+Adds a hover tooltip to every instance of the word "main"